 - Read our full review

-The Capital One® Venture® Rewards Credit Card is one of our favorite cards on the market and its bonus won't disappoint when it comes to helping pay for any travel during or after the holiday season.
-Like the Chase Sapphire Preferred, the Capital One® Venture® Rewards Credit Card is primarily a travel card and does share the same bonus structure as the Chase offer.
-You'll need to spend $3,000 on your new plastic within three months of opening the account to earn your 50,000-mile bonus.
-The Capital One® Venture® Rewards Credit Card's bonus miles are worth $500 when redeemed for travel rewards, which goes a great way towards paying for a warm-weather escape during the cold winter months.
-There will be some patience required between getting the miles and then redeeming them, but its the best way to maximize value out of your bonus miles.
+The Capital One Venture Rewards Credit Card is one of our favorite cards on the market and its bonus won't disappoint when it comes to helping pay for any travel during or after the holiday season.
+Like the Chase Sapphire Preferred, the Capital One Venture Rewards Credit Card is primarily a travel card and does share the same bonus structure as the Chase offer: Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+The Capital One Venture Rewards Credit Card's sign-up bonus goes a great way towards paying for a warm-weather escape during the cold winter months.
+There will be some patience required between getting the miles and then redeeming them, but it's the best way to maximize value out of your bonus miles.
 Using Venture miles for regular cash back statement credits or on non-travel purchases gets you about half of the value compared to travel expenditures.

 - Read our full review